 There is a wide range of Intermediate modules to chose from, depending on your needs - either at work or at home.
-The nine Intermediate modules are:
+The Intermediate modules are:

 Presentation – create professional standard presentations.
 Perform tasks such as creating, formatting, modifying and preparing presentations using different slide layouts for display and printed distribution.

 Using Databases – use a desktop database effectively.
 Understand the main concepts of databases and demonstrate the ability to use a database application: creating and modifying tables, queries, forms and reports, and preparing outputs ready for distribution.
 Learning to relate tables and to retrieve and manipulate information from a database by using query and sort tools.

 IT Security – learn how to keep your and your organisation’s data safe, and how to be safe online, including secure social media use.

 Online Collaboration – develops the concepts and skills relating to the setup and use of online collaborative tools, calendars, social media, web meetings, learning environments, mobile technology, and cloud computing.